• Menu

 Group B C D best preserved

-In this group, there are 4 different constructions:
+In this group, there are four different constructions:

 • the temple

-• the Meditation House that has window vents.
+• The Meditation House has window vents.
 It was used for prayer only, no human or animal sacrifice.
 Water was used in ceremonies.

 • Gate/tower

-The Temple had no windows so no ventilation.
+The temple had no windows, so there was no ventilation.
 The King and his family would use the ceremony altar.
-A Magician would enter from the Meditation house, walk past the tower with 2 of his assistants and stand either side of the altar.
+A Magician would enter from the Meditation house, walk past the tower with 2 of his assistants and stand on either side of the altar.
 His assistants bought water into the Temple in water containers.
 They would walk around the altar 3 times with the holy water that was collected and blessed and given to the people to wash their hands and feet.
 The water had to be collected from the nearby waterfall and carried on the head of a virgin girl to the Temple.
 The holy water was believed to give power, luck and health.

-During restoration works in 1985 archaeologists believe they have found a reburial tomb that was made out of sandstone and contained pieces of pottery and coal ash used in cremation.
+During restoration works in 1985, archaeologists believed they had found a reburial tomb made of sandstone and contained pieces of pottery and coal ash used in cremation.
 This find confirms that the area was also used for the burial of the Champa Kings.
 The sarcophagus dates back to the 10th century.

-Group D contains the Gallery where you can find two American bombshells and artefacts collected from the grounds and in the temple ruins.
+Group D contains the Gallery, where two American bombshells and artefacts are collected from the grounds and in the temple ruins.

 Bomb shells found in excavation